aymanalhattami/filament-page-with-sidebar/README.md

 ```

-or add the trait ```AymanAlhattami\FilamentPageWithSidebar\Traits\HasPageSidebar``` on any page you wan the sidebar included.
+or add the trait ```AymanAlhattami\FilamentPageWithSidebar\Traits\HasPageSidebar``` on any page you want the sidebar included.
 This trait will add the sidebar to the Page.
+Add it to all your Resource Pages :

 ```php
 // ...